• Skip to primary navigation

 Instructions

-• Cut the antennae and sharp, pointy end of the shrimp just below the eyes using scissors.
+• Cut the antennae and sharp, pointy ends of the shrimp just below the eyes using scissors.
 Make a shallow incision through the shell and into the flesh along the back, from head to tail.
 Pick out the vein.

 • Season the shrimp with salt and pepper, then lightly coat them with cornstarch.